bigBear713/ng-translation/projects/ng-translation/README.EN.md

 #### NG_TRANS_DEFAULT_LANG：
 ##### `v12.0.0`
 ###### The default lang.
 When initial the instance of `NgTransService`, it will auto to load the default lang's translated content.
-The value is `NgTransLangEnum.ZH_CN` when you do not set it in AppModule.
+The value is `NgTransLang.ZH_CN` when you do not set it in AppModule.
 It will be set in AppModule in common

 ##### Usage
 ```ts